Ágora MCP

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is three sentences, front-loaded with the primary action, followed by consequence and return value.
-No extraneous information.
+Two concise sentences.
+Front-loaded with the primary action, followed by consequences and return value.
+No wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.